Date came into force or revised

 Policy in Full

-British Columbia students, teachers, principals, and other school officials must participate in the Foundation Skills Assessment, Graduation Program Examinations, and national and international assessments as required by the Minister.
+British Columbia students, teachers, principals, and other school officials must participate in the Foundation Skills Assessment, provincial graduation assessments, and national and international assessments as required by the Minister.

-The Ministry of Education provides test specifications and sample test questions for all provincial assessments and examinations.
-The Ministry may designate as secure specific assessments and examinations, or certain parts of the assessments and examinations.
+The Ministry of Education provides test specifications and sample test questions for all provincial assessments.
+The ministry may designate as secure all or part of any specific assessment.

 Foundation Skills Assessment (FSA)